digaodev/frontend-nd-neighborhood-map/README.md

 * install all project dependencies with `npm install`

-* create a file named 'constants.js' in the root path add your own credentials:
+* create a file named `constants.js` in the root path and add your API credentials:

 ```js
 export const FSQUARE_CLIENT_ID = 'your-foursquare-client-id';